 2. You need good credit to get a mortgage loan in Oregon.

 Credit scores are computed from the information found within a person’s credit reports.
-These three-digit numbers show how you have borrowed and repaid money in the past.
+These three-digit numbers show how you have borrowed and repaid the money in the past.

 - A positive history of responsible payments will result in a higher score.